 So, to visualize the gravitational field, in this room or on a bigger scale such as the whole Solar System, imagine drawing a vector representing the gravitational force on a one kilogram mass at many different points in space, and seeing how the pattern of these vectors varies from one place to another (in the room, of course, they won’t vary much!).
 We say “a tiny unit mass” because we don’t want the gravitational field from the test mass itself to disturb the system.
-This is clearly not a problem in discussing planetary and solar gravity.
+This is clearly not a problem for a one kilogram mass in discussing planetary and solar gravity.

 To build an intuition of what various gravitational fields look like, we’ll examine a sequence of progressively more interesting systems, beginning with a simple point mass and working up to a hollow spherical shell, this last being what we need to understand the Earth’s own gravitational field, both outside and inside the Earth.

-This is a rather inadequate representation: there’s a lot of blank space, and, besides, the field attracts in three dimensions, there should be vectors pointing at the mass in the air above (and below) the paper.
+This is a rather inadequate representation: there’s a lot of blank space, and, besides, the field attracts in three dimensions, there should be vectors pointing at the mass in the air above (and below) the diagram.
 But the picture does convey the general idea.

 A different way to represent a field is to draw “field lines”, curves such that at every point along the curve’s length, its direction is the direction of the field at that point.
 Of course, for our single mass, the field lines add little insight:

 The arrowheads indicate the direction of the force, which points the same way all along the field line.
 A shortcoming of the field lines picture is that although it can give a good general idea of the field, there is no precise indication of the field’s strength at any point.
 However, as is evident in the diagram above, there is a clue: where the lines are closer together, the force is stronger.
-Obviously, we could put in a spoke-like field line anywhere, but if we want to give an indication of field strength, we’d have to have additional lines equally spaced around the mass.
+Obviously, we could put in a spoke-like field line anywhere, but if we want to give an indication of field strength, we’d have to have additional lines equally spaced around the mass, and in three dimensions.

 The fact that the total gravitational field is just given by adding the two vectors together is called the Principle of Superposition.
 This may sound really obvious, but in fact it isn’t true for every force found in physics: the strong forces between elementary particles don’t obey this principle, neither do the strong gravitational fields near black holes.
 But just adding the forces as vectors works fine for gravity almost everywhere away from black holes, and, as you will find later, for electric and magnetic fields too.
 Finally, superposition works for any number of masses, not just two: the total gravitational field is the vector sum of the gravitational fields from all the individual masses.
-Newton used this to prove that the gravitational field outside a solid sphere was the same as if all the mass were at the center by imagining the solid sphere to be composed of many small masses—in effect, doing an integral, as we shall discuss in detail later.
+Newton used this to prove that the gravitational field outside a solid sphere was the same as if all the mass were at the center by imagining the solid sphere to be composed of many small massesin effect, doing an integral, as we shall discuss in detail later.
 He also invoked superposition in calculating the orbit of the Moon precisely, taking into account gravity from both the Earth and the Sun.

 Exercise: For the two mass case above, sketch the gravitational field vector at some other points: look first on the -axis, then away from it.
 What do the field lines look like for this two mass case?
 Sketch them in the neighborhood of the origin.

 It is not difficult to find an exact expression for the gravitational field strength from the two equal masses at an equidistant point

-Choose the x,y axes so that the masses lie on the y-axis at (0, a) and (0,-a).
+Choose the axes so that the masses lie on the -axis at and